orientation and navigation

 ONLINE ASSESSMENT OF TOPOGRAPHICAL ORIENTATION SKILLS

 This project focuses on creating a comprehensive online assessment of the human ability to orient.
-The battery includes a variety of short tests (some of which will be performed in virtual environments) evaluating the use of different orientation strategies as well as the variety of cognitive skills important for orientation.
+The battery includes a variety of short tests in virtual environments evaluating the use of different orientation strategies and the variety of cognitive skills important for orientation.
 The project is in collaboration with Dr. Richard M. Levy of Planning and Urban Design of the University of Calgary.
 The testing battery is made available online for public use at www.gettinglost.ca.

 SPATIAL MEMORY, CONSOLIDATION AND SLEEP

-This project focuses on the effect of sleep and sleep-deprivation on the consolidation of memory for locations and pathways traveled within a real or a virtual environment.
+This project focuses on investigating the effects of sleep quality and sleep-deprivation on the consolidation of memory for locations and pathways traveled within the environment.
 The approach includes polygraphic nocturnal sleep recording for analysis of REM and non-REM phases, and neuroimaging approaches in young healthy subjects.
-The project is in collaboration with Dr. Michele Ferrara of the Psychology Department of the University of L’Aquila, Italy.
+The project is in collaboration with Dr. Michele Ferrara in the Psychology Department at the University of L’Aquila, Italy.

 How can we recognize our friends and relatives?
 How the brain supports such a complex human ability?
-We are interested in understanding the brain mechanisms involved while processing facial attributes that may (or may not) refer to the identity of the individual.
-In order to shed more light on this complex issue, we make use of behavioral and neuroimaging (fMRI, DTI) approaches in both healthy volunteers and patients affected by prosopagnosia, i.e. the selective impairment to recognize familiar faces.
-Some of our current projects are listed below.
+What is the relationship between emotions and brain functioning?
+We are interested in understanding the brain mechanisms involved while processing facial attributes that may (or may not) refer to the identity of the individual, as well as the processing of emotional stimuli in healthy subjects and in brain-damaged patients and individuals affected by emotional disorders.
+In addition to faces, we aim at investigating brain activity in processing emotional complex stimuli and its relationship with specific features of personality such as emotional susceptibility, empathy and extraversion.
+We make use of behavioural and neuroimaging (fMRI, DTI) approaches in order to shed light on these complex issues.
+Here are some of our current projects.

 FACE PROCESSING AND PROSOPAGNOSIA